Training and fine-tuning

 response = await student.chat("Review this non-compete clause...")

-print(response) # Domain-expert quality at $0/token
+print(response) # Domain-specific quality at $0/token

 asyncio.run(main())